 - Sheltering Real Estate Property of up to $25,000

 Prices of real estate have recently gone down in many places, presenting great opportunities for investment.
 As well, business owners can enjoy tax shelters for investing in property.
 One has to own a 10 percent minimum portion of such investment property without involving limited partnership interests, apart from actively managing it.
 A business tax credit of 10 percent is available too for fixing old buildings, which changes to 20 percent if the building has historic significance.

 - Turning Home into Rental Property

-Many home owners have been adversely affected by recent devaluation in real estate property.
-This even gets worse due to inability of deducting loss from selling your principal residence.
+Many homeowners have been adversely affected by the recent devaluation in real estate property.
+This even gets worse due to the inability of deducting a loss from selling your principal residence.